kaltura/DeveloperPortalDocs/documentation/media-player/Player-Configuration.md

 title: Kaltura Media Player Configuration and Parameters
 ---

-The Kaltura Player configuration is determined by a JSON structured configuration object, also called **Flashvars**.
+The Kaltura Player configuration is determined by a JSON structured configuration object, which is also called **Flashvars**.
 The Flashvars configuration parameters object defines key / value pairs for Player properties as well as a plugins configuration list.

 You can customize the Kaltura Player using one of two options: